 Welcome to this blog.
-It contains my thoughts on our efforts to serve God with all our heart, mind, soul, and strength, and to love our neighbors as ourselves.
-The content will address serving God as a whole person.
-My intent is to update this blog twice a week: once mid-week and once on the weekend.
+It contains my thoughts on our efforts to love God with all our heart, mind, soul, and strength, and to love our neighbors as ourselves.
+My current update schedule is once a week as time permits.
 Thank you for reading.

 |In the Lord of the Rings, one of the central relationships and conflicts revolves around Frodo and Gollum/Smeagol.|